 Busch Gardens Tampa Reopening Guidelines

 Busch Gardens Tampa has implemented similar park health and safety measures to protect employees, guests and animals.
 These include health and safety guidelines and recommendations from the Centers for Disease Control, such as face coverings for unvaccinated guests.

 Overall Park Enhancements

-- Face coverings are required for all employees and guests ages 2 and older.
+- Face coverings are required for all unvaccinated employees and unvaccinated guests ages 2 and older.
 Guests are encouraged to bring their own face coverings, but masks are available for purchase.
-There are designated mask-free zones throughout the park.
-At Busch Gardens Tampa, parking trams with modified seating are operating for certain parking areas.

-- Physical distancing is promoted throughout the park by ground markings and signage.
-Contactless payments are encouraged, and plexiglass has been installed in high-traffic areas.
+- Contactless payments are encouraged, and plexiglass has been installed in high-traffic areas.

 - Cleaning and sanitization is increased significantly in high-contact areas, including numerous hand sanitization stations.

 - Employees have received new training on new park operating procedures, which includes guidance from the CDC and health advisers.

 Specific Enhancements to Key Operational Areas

-- Guest Arrivals and Ticketing: There is enhanced cleaning protocols in arrival areas, and spacing is increased for touchless turnstiles.
+- Guest Arrivals and Ticketing: There is enhanced cleaning protocols in arrival areas.

-- Retail Shops: Queues in shops have floor markings for physical distancing.
-There are designated entry and exit points.
+- Retail Shops: There are designated entry and exit points.

-- Animal Exhibits and Interactions: All open animal viewing spaces have markings for physical distancing in queues.
-Certain tours and interactions are limited to one party at a time.
-Only tours that allow for physical distancing operate, and certain animal interactions may be modified.
+- Animal Exhibits and Interactions: Certain tours and interactions are limited to one party at a time.

-- Rides and Attractions: Queues have markings for physical distancing.
-Single rider lines have been removed, and modified seating has been implemented.
-Hand sanitizer is available at the entry and exit points of all rides, and the frequency of cleaning and sanitizing ride vehicles is increased.
-Open play areas are temporarily closed unless they meet physical distancing measures.
+- Rides and Attractions: Hand sanitizer is available at the entry and exit points of all rides, and the frequency of cleaning and sanitizing ride vehicles is increased.

 - Parades and Meet and Greets: Certain parts of parades and meet and greets are limited or removed.
-Any parade components that involve guest interaction has been updated or removed.
 Character interactions and photo opportunities are modified.